allegro/blog/_drafts/2021-12-09-observability_and_monitoring-eng.md

     ...
 ```

+This was already looking serious.
+A break of contract had occurred.
+The message that's coming to us can't be properly
+read.
+At some point its structure had been changed, and we didn't find about it.
+That must have been the cause of the
+problem!

+After reporting to the on duty in the owners team of the defective service, we found out that there was indeed a mistake
-It quickly turned out that the contract had been breached.
-One of the fields has been renamed.
-That's it was the root
+and the name of one of the fields in the DTO object has been changed.
+And this was the root cause of all the confusion.
-cause of all the confusion.
-Our service has become unstable due to a bug caused by a different source service.
-Only that
-was not so obvious at all.

 Refining the model immediately solved the problem.
 GC regained its former efficiency: